pedropaulobrasca/frontend-recruitment-test/README.md

 ## The challenge

-> This challenge was created to support the `backend` challenge.
-If you don't have the context for the challenge as a whole, you can read it [here](https://github.com/hubs-contabilidade/backend-recruitment-test).

 A customer has requested a very simple `enterprises` management system.
 Your role is to structure a CRUD-type interface that allows `enterprises` to be visualized, registered, modified and removed from the application.
 Then, you must integrate these actions with the server though the GraphQL API.
 You will find the `backend` boilerplate [here](https://github.com/hubs-contabilidade/frontend-recruitment-test).
 This integration is only required for FullStack Engineering roles.
 Make sure to check this out before you start to code anything.

 ### Important notes